Source code - Delft3D

 Using Subversion (Linux and Windows)

-svn checkout https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/59659 delft3d_repository
+svn checkout https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/142586 delft3d_repository

-You will now be prompted for your username and password (these are the same as your credentials for the community environment).
+You will now be prompted for your username and password; these are the same as your credentials for the community environment.

 The download will start automatically.

-4. Compile the source code
+3. Compile the source code

 In case of problems:

-Check that you are using the correct tools, see prerequisites
+1. Check that you are using the correct tools, see prerequisites

-Check the Frequently Asked Questions page
+2. Check the Frequently Asked Questions page

-5. Run a calculation
+4. Run a simulation

 Always start by running one of the examples inside the downloaded source code using the prepared run-script.
 If this works fine, the binaries were build correctly.